Manne990/MvvmMobile/README.md

 ## Create the shared project ##
 - Create a PCL project for your shared code and add a reference to MvvmMobile.Core
 - MvvmMobile uses XLabs.IoC so go ahead and add that NuGet package
-- Make sure that all viewmodel interfaces inherit from IBaseViewModel or IPayloadViewModel (if the viewmodel should accept payloads)
+- Make sure that all viewmodel interfaces inherit from IBaseViewModel
 - Make sure that all viewmodel classes inherit from BaseViewModel

 When navigating from one viewmodel to another, resolve INavigation and call the method NavigateTo.